razak17/booking-app-api/README.md

 10. Delete Room
 11. Get Room

+Note: Post and push operations can only be performed by and admin user.

 ## Technologies used:
 - node
 - express
 - jwt
 - mongoose
 - zod

 ## Installation

 Make sure you have node and yarn installed.